rosstewart/MutPred-PPI/README.md

 PROT2	W89R	PROT3
 ```

-### Step 1.5: Generate or Obtain Protein Complex Structures
+### Step 1.5: Obtain Protein Complex Structures

-You have two options for obtaining structures:
+GATMutPPI requires protein complex structures in mmCIF format.
+You can use structures from any source:

-#### Option A: AlphaFold3 Structures (Non-commercial use only)
+#### Option A: AlphaFold3 Structures
-Due to licensing restrictions, we cannot provide AlphaFold3 binaries.
-AlphaFold3 source code and instructions for requesting access to model weights are available on [AlphaFold3's GitHub Page](https://github.com/google-deepmind/alphafold3).
-Alternatively, submit protein complex queries to the [AlphaFold3 Server](https://alphafoldserver.com/) (note: AlphaFold3 Server may require slight modifications to generated input files).
+Submit protein complex queries to the [AlphaFold3 Server](https://alphafoldserver.com/) using the JSON files from Step 1, or generate structures locally if you have access to AlphaFold3.

-**Important:** AlphaFold3 structures are restricted to non-commercial use only.
+**Note:** AlphaFold3 structures are subject to AlphaFold3's Terms of Use (non-commercial use only).
+See their [terms](https://github.com/google-deepmind/alphafold3/blob/main/OUTPUT_TERMS_OF_USE.md) for details.

-#### Option B: Experimental Structures (No restrictions)
+#### Option B: Experimental Structures
-If experimental structures of your protein complexes are available in the Protein Data Bank (PDB), you can use these without commercial restrictions.
-Download PDB structures and convert to mmCIF format if needed.
+Download experimental structures from the [Protein Data Bank](https://www.rcsb.org/).
+Convert to mmCIF format if needed.

+#### Option C: Other Structure Prediction Tools
+Use any other structure prediction tool that outputs mmCIF or PDB format.

-Save all structure files (from either source) to `<mmcif_dir>` for use in Step 2.
+Save all structure files to `<mmcif_dir>` for use in Step 2.

-**Note on Licensing:** The source of your structural data determines the applicable license:
-- AlphaFold3 structures → Non-commercial use only
-- PDB/experimental structures → No commercial restrictions (MIT license applies)

-See LICENSE file for complete details.

 ### Step 2: Generate Contact Graphs

-Process AlphaFold3 structures to create residue contact graphs:
+Process structures to create residue contact graphs:

 ```bash
 python src/01_make_contact_graphs_and_fasta.py \